Parent Connect monthly newsletter

 Did you file the 2017-18 FAFSA yet?

 Students can complete the 2017-18 FAFSA online.
-Our recommended filing date for continuing students is April 1.
 Parents and students will use 2015 tax return information to apply.
-Be sure to add Binghamton’s school code – 002836.
+Be sure Binghamton’s school code – 002836 – is listed.

 Eligible students who have their 2017-18 FAFSA information sent to Binghamton University can expect financial aid award offer e-notifications beginning mid-April.

 The IRS Data Retrieval Tool, which allows students and parents to transfer tax information directly to the FAFSA, is unavailable until the start of the next FAFSA season, according to the Department of Education.

 When completing the 2017-18 FAFSA, manually input your 2015 tax information.